BreastSurgeryBanner

 Working to Beat Breast Cancer

 Breast cancer can affect both women and men.
 However, women are at more risk.
 There are 200,000 new cases diagnosed each year.
-Family history can play a role in developing situs slot gacor breast cancer.
+Family history can play a role in developing situs breast cancer.
 Screening for breast cancer with a mammogram typically begins at the age of 40.
 Surgery is a common treatment for breast cancer, and its main purpose is to remove as much of the cancer as possible.
 There are two main types of surgery to remove breast cancer:

 • Breast-conserving surgery (also called a lumpectomy, quadrantectomy, partial mastectomy, or segmental mastectomy) – in which only the part of the breast containing the cancer is removed.
 The goal is to remove the cancer as well as some surrounding normal tissue.
 How much of the breast is removed depends on the size and location of the tumor and other factors.